arildm/ClockFaceTimePicker/doc/specification.md

 When the hour slider is tapped at a point equivalent to the current position, the selected value changes between am and pm.

-Each spinner is equipped with arrowhead (triangular) buttons above and below for stepwise adjustment.
+Each picker is equipped with arrowhead (triangular) buttons above and below for stepwise adjustment.

 The default value is midnight, that is 00:00 or 12:00 am.